openedx/edx-platform/openedx/core/djangoapps/oauth_dispatch/docs/decisions/0008-use-asymmetric-jwts.rst

 In future if we plan to rotate the keys, we can simply add new key public key to the public keyset and remove the old private one.
 Means, at any time there might be more than one public key but there will be only one private key.
 Considering that we are doing verification by looping through all the available public keys, the ``kid`` parameter is not as important as it was before.
-But it is still a good practice to have it.
+But it's still recommended to use it.
+It will help us to differentiate between the old and new public keys.

 Consequences
 ------------